US STOCKS-Dovish Fed officials boost Wall Street as bond yields retreat

 Late on Tuesday, Minneapolis Federal Reserve Bank President Neel Kashkari said he believes the U.S. economy is on track for a soft landing in which inflation falls back to the Fed's 2% goal but the unemployment rate does not rise sharply.

+But while Kashkari said recent gains in Treasury yields could reduce the need for more rate hikes he cautioned that if yields are higher due to changing expectations about Fed policy, it might "" to maintain those yields.

-Earlier in the say, Fed Governor Christopher Waller reiterated the U.S. central bank's determination to reduce inflation to its 2% target, but did not give his view on the economic outlook or the best course for monetary policy.
+Fed Governor Christopher Waller reiterated the U.S. central bank's determination to reduce inflation to its 2% target.

-Traders put the chance of interest rates remaining unchanged in November and December at 89.6% and 70.5%, respectively, according to CME's FedWatch tool.
+Traders put the chance of interest rates remaining unchanged in November and December at around 86% and 73%, respectively, according to CME's FedWatch tool.

-Later in the week, focus will turn to inflation readings, including September producer price and consumer price indexes as well as the Fed's September meeting minutes.
-Also Friday is when third-quarter earnings season kicks off in earnest.
+Later in the week, investor focus will turn to inflation data, including September producer and consumer prices as well as the Fed's September meeting minutes.
+Friday is when third-quarter earnings season kicks off in earnest.

-Among stocks, PepsiCoPEP.O rose about after the soft drinks company raised its annual profit forecast for a third time this year.
-Rival Coca-Cola KO.N also gained.
+Among individual stocks PepsiCoPEP.O climbed 1.9% after the soft drinks company raised its annual profit forecast for a third time this year.
+Rival Coca-Cola KO.N gained 2.2%.

-Rivian Automotive RIVN.O advanced sharply after UBS upgraded the EV maker's stock to "buy" from "neutral".
+Rivian Automotive RIVN.O added 4.6% after UBS upgraded the EV maker's stock to "buy" from "neutral".

+Advancing issues outnumbered declining ones on the NYSE by a 3.08-to-1 ratio; on Nasdaq, a 2.12-to-1 ratio favored advancers.

+The S&P 500 posted 11 new 52-week highs and 2 new lows; the Nasdaq Composite recorded 51 new highs and 178 new lows.

 (Reporting by Sinéad Carew, Shashwat Chauhan, Ankika Biswas and Terence Gabriel; Editing by Arun Koyyur, Shounak Dasgupta)